 dPrimary refractory defined as no response to front-line therapy.3

-CAR-T = chimeric antigen receptor T cell; DHAP = dexamethasone, cytarabine, cisplatin; DHAX = dexamethasone, cytarabine, oxaliplatin; GDP = gemcitabine, dexamethasone, cisplatin; ICE = ifosfamide, carboplatin, etoposide; SCT = stem cell transplant.
+ABC = activated B-cell; CAR-T = chimeric antigen receptor T cell; DHAP = dexamethasone, cytarabine, cisplatin; DHAX = dexamethasone, cytarabine, oxaliplatin; GCB = germinal center B-cell; GDP = gemcitabine, dexamethasone, cisplatin; ICE = ifosfamide, carboplatin, etoposide; SCT = stem cell transplant.

-48.3% of patients achieved a meaningful response with ZYNLONTA® as a single agent1,a
+Meaningful response with ZYNLONTA® as a single agent1

-bExploratory data; LOTIS-2 was not designed or powered to evaluate rapidity/duration of CRs.
+bExploratory data; LOTIS-2 was not designed or powered to evaluate rapidity of CRs.
 Consider small sample size when interpreting results.

 Response in select patient subgroups3

-Subset analyses were predefined subgroups of primary endpoint (ORR) and secondary endpoint (CR)
+Exploratory analyses of primary (ORR) and secondary (CR) endpoints in predefined subgroups.3

-Exploratory analyses; LOTIS-2 was not designed or powered to demonstrate an effect in patient subgroups.
-Consider small sample size when interpreting results
+Subgroup analyses were not designed or powered to demonstrate an effect in patient subgroups.
+Consider small sample size when interpreting results.3

-Sixty-eight patients received subsequent anti-cancer therapy, including 9 patients who went on to consolidation with SCT, and 15 patients who received CAR-T therapy after disease progression.
-The safety and efficacy outcomes for these patients have not been confirmed with a randomized trial.2
+The safety and efficacy outcomes for these patients have not been confirmed with a randomized clinical trial.2

 Indication and Usage